 Access to services and the safety of residents have been highlighted and will be addressed throughout the plan period.
 The ITB and Safer Roads programme takes account of specific areas of the borough and population where implementation will be prioritised to improve road safety, air quality and access to services, taking account of legislative considerations such as the Equality Act.
 These have been applied to the capital programme.

-8.4 Other implications (where significant) - i.e. Staff, Health, Sustainability, Crime and Disorder)
+8.4 Other implications (where significant) - i.e. Staff, Health Inequalities, Sustainability, Crime and Disorder, and Impact on Looked After Children

 None